gcoyle83/gcoyle83.github.io/_data_science/reinforcement.markdown

 In this context, an environment can be anything: a flat terrain with a constant gravitational field as in the bipedal locomotion example above, a Go board as in the case of DeepMind's [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo), or a data center as in the case of DeepMind's real-world [RL-powered industrial cooling system](https://www.deepmind.com/blog/safety-first-ai-for-autonomous-data-centre-cooling-and-industrial-control).

+## Applications and case studies of RL in the water sector
-A number of interesting water-resources examples have appeared in recent literature, and I'll do my best to summarize their contributions here:
+A number of interesting examples of RL applicatoins in the water sector have appeared in recent literature, ranging from reservoir operations to active stormwater and wastewater operational control strategies.
+I'll do my best to summarize these contributions here.

 ### Reinforcement learning for real-time control of stormwater management systems
 Reinforcement learning for RTC in stormwater management has been an active area of research lately, most notably at Prof. Jonathan Goodall's [Hydroinformatics Research Group](https://uvahydroinformatics.org/) in the Link Lab at the University of Virginia.
 Also worth noting is the occasional collaboration between Goodall's team and Xylem.